 Description Nursing Practice 3 focuses on the development of the role and skills of the registered nurse when assessing and caring for people across the lifespan who are experiencing acute life-threatening illness and life limiting illness.
 A simulated professional task will assist with the development of essential clinical communications and simulated skills assessment and professional experience placement will support clinical skill development.
-The unit includes 160 hours of Professional Experience Placement.
+The subject includes 160 hours of Professional Experience Placement.

 School Nursing & Midwifery

 Co-requisite(s) NURS 7067

 Well developed knowledge of human biological sciences and body systems, sound understanding of the concepts in pharmacology and pathophysiology and the National Safety and Quality Health Service Standards and the relationship to nursing practice.

 On successful completion of this subject, students should be able to: